danielhrisca/asammdf/doc/intro.rst

 * matplotlib : as fallback for Signal plotting
 * chardet : to detect non-standard Unicode encodings
 * pyqtlet2 : for the GPS window
-* isal : for faster zlib compression/decompression
+* deflate : for faster zlib compression/decompression
 * fsspec : access files stored in the cloud
+* cryptography
+* keyring

 Installation